-An elliptical clause is a type of adverb clause.
+An elliptical clause is a clause with implied words.
+It's usually an adverb clause.

-An elliptical clause is a type of adverb clause.
+An elliptical clause is a clause with implied words.

 Do you remember learning about those?
 Don't fret if you don't remember.
 Here's a quick refresher on the important stuff.